Best Dental Assistant Schools in Maine

 If you want to start working as a dental assistant in Maine, the first step is getting the right training.
 Maine has accredited programs that prepare you for both clinical and administrative dental work.
 Picking the right school will help you meet state requirements and gain the skills you need for day one on the job.

-Dental Assistant Licensing in Maine
+Dental assistant licensing in Maine

 In Maine, dental assistants are regulated by the Maine Board of Dental Practice.
 The state recognizes several levels of dental assisting, including Dental Assistant, Expanded Function Dental Assistant (EFDA), and specialty certifications like radiography.